dhanna25/Hanna-Data-Science-Portfolio/README.md

 ## At A Glance

 #### Portfolio 1 (Streamlit App):
-This app was created as an interactive way to allow students who would like to go abroad, learn more about the study abroad experiences of their peers
+This app was created as an interactive way to allow students who would like to go abroad, learn more about the study abroad experiences of their peers.
+Users select a city, rate their experience, and submit their feedback.
+The app calculates and displays the average ratings for each city on a bar chart.

 #### Portfolio 2 (Tidy Data Project):
 This project applies tidy data principles to organize disorganized datasets for improved clarity and analysis.
 Key principles include placing each variable (e.g., "medalist_name," "sport," "gender," "medal") in its own column and representing each observation as a row, where each row corresponds to a medalist and their attributes.